 Since most startups don’t have any revenue when they kick off their business, their environment requires affordable solutions that will also make sense in the long run when their network starts to expand.
 The potential to grow into something more serious and enterprise-like is always present, if not vital, which is why our team likes to be involved from the get-go and make sure all the moving parts are developed properly and both sides are well prepared for all the challenges that may come with the growth of their infrastructure.

-Even if the client already has functioning physical servers and implemented load balancer (the system that optimizes the workload distribution across computers/networks), migrating the existing infrastructure to cloud won’t make much difference since this will still be a static IT environment within which you cannot add new servers easily.
+Even if the client already has functioning physical servers and implemented load balancer (the system that optimizes the workload distribution across computers/networks), migrating the existing infrastructure to the cloud won’t make much difference since this will still be a static IT environment within which you cannot add new servers easily.
 This is where Infrastructure Improvement project comes into play – to develop a cloud-based foundation that is easily scalable at any moment with minimal effort, cost and modifications.

 Types of Migrations/Services SuperAdmins Provide: